 Smaller towns often have small free museums to showcase their town history.
 It’s a great way for kids to learn more about the history of the city you’re visiting, plus its another fun free outing.

 Museum Reciprocal Programs

 Do you have a membership to a local museum, zoo, or aquarium?
 Check and see if your pass is reciprocal to museums in other cities.
 Often you can get in free or with a discount to sister museums.
 Another option when on vacation is to buy a membership at a museum you are visiting if they have reciprocal memberships to a museum in the town you live in.
 Both ways can save you some money and give your family extra museums to visit.

 Related Article – Best Chicago Museums and Attractions with Kids

 Travel on a Budget – Use a Packing List

 It’s so hard to remember everything you need to pack for vacation, especially when you are packing for a whole family.
-The problem is forgetting things at home means you have to spend money on things you could have brought from home for free.
-To fix this, I created an easy packing list I use for my family trips that I think will help you too.
+So, I created an easy packing list I use for my family trips that I think will help you too.
 Click here to download my free Family Vacation Packing List and never forget anything again!